GW Invariants Relative Normal Crossings Divisors: Symplectic normal crossing divisors

-\begin{ex} Symplectic Lefschetz pencils or fibrations provide another source of examples of symplectic normal crossings divisors.
+\begin{ex} Symplectic Lefschetz pencils or fibrations provide another source of symplectic normal crossing divisors.
 Assume $X$ is a symplectic manifold which has a symplectic Lefschetz fibration with a symplectic section, for example one coming from Donaldson Theorem \cite{do2} where the section comes from blowing up the base locus.
-Gomph \cite{g2} showed that in this case there is an adapted almost complex structure $J$ to this fibration.
+Gomph \cite{g2} showed that in this case there is an almost complex structure $J$ compatible with this fibration.
 We could then take $V$ the union of the section with a bunch of fibers, including possibly some singular fibers. \end{ex}

-\begin{ex} (Donaldson divisors) Assume $V$ is a normal crossings divisor in $(X,\omega, J)$ and that $[\omega]$ has rational coefficients.
-We can use Donaldson theorem \cite{do} to obtain a smooth divisor $D$ representing the Poincare dual of $k\omega$ for $k>>0$ sufficiently large, such that $D$ is $\ep$-$J$-holomorphic and $\eta$-transverse to $V$ (see also \cite{au}).
-Choosing carefully the parameters $\eta$ and $\ep$, one can then find a sufficiently small deformation of $J$ such that $V\cup D$ is also a normal crossings divisor. \end{ex}
+\begin{ex} (Donaldson divisors) Assume $V$ is a normal crossing divisor in $(X,\omega, J)$, $J$ is $\om$-compatible and $[\omega]$ has rational coefficients.
+We can use Donaldson theorem \cite{do} to obtain a smooth divisor $D$ representing the Poincare dual of $k\omega$ for $k\gg0$ sufficiently large, such that $D$ is $\ep$-$J$-holomorphic and $\eta$-transverse to $V$ (see also \cite{au}).
+Choosing carefully the parameters $\eta$ and $\ep$, one can find a sufficiently small, $\om$-tamed deformation of $J$ such that $V\cup D$ is also a normal crossing divisor (cf. \cite{ip-don}). \end{ex}